Together-100Devs/Together/.github/pull_request_template.md

 # Description

-Moved the pull request template file to the `.github` folder and added a line for automatic issue linking (`Resolves #[issue]`).
-This change helps contributors properly link their PRs to issues and improves GitHub automation.
+Moved the pull request template file from `docs/pull_request_template.md` to `.github/pull_request_template.md`.
+Additionally, updated the template content to include a proper issue reference using the `Resolves #[issue]` keyword, which enables automatic issue closing by GitHub when the PR is merged.

+This improves contributor guidance and ensures better integration with GitHub’s automation for issue tracking.

 ## Type of change